How To Mount Bike Racks Using Truck Bed Rails.

 Rocky Mounts Hot Rod Thru-Axel Bike Mount is our favorite!
 Designed to bolt to pretty much any surface like any other fork mount, but what makes the Hot Rod unique is that it’s modular.
 There are just so many fork width standards and axel sizes anymore.
 Road bikes, Boost and even Fat Bikes are all different.

-The Hot Rod comes three sleeves that can be swapped out, plus you can order a fourth for your fat bike.
+The Hot Rod comes with three sleeves that can be swapped out, plus you can order a fourth for your fat bike.

 - Boost: 15x110mm